HorizenOfficial/nodetracker/README.md

   * node app

 Follow any instructions shown on the console.
 Rerun setup if needed: it will remember your previous values.
-Use Ctrl-c to break out of the app.
+Use Ctrl-c to break out of the app if running directly in nodejs.

 **NOTE:**  There should only be 1 instance of the tracking app running at a time.